lcomplete/huntly/README.en.md

 ### Browser extension settings

-Click the huntly extension icon, choose to set huntly's server address, for example, when using the demo server, then set it to http://huntly.rom666.com:8000/, for the remote address, in formal use, it is highly recommended to use the https protocol, after all, the browsing history is quite private.
+Click the huntly extension icon, choose to set huntly's server address (home page url), for the remote address, in formal use, it is highly recommended to use the https protocol, after all, the browsing history is quite private.
 If the server is running locally, then set it to the local address.

 ### Login and enjoy it